List of Feyenoord seasons

-Feyenoord have won the Netherlands Football League Championship/Eredivisie fifteen times; twn of them in the Eredivisie.
-The club also won the KNVB Cup thirteen times.
+Feyenoord have won the Netherlands Football League Championship/Eredivisie sixteen times; eleven of them in the Eredivisie.
+The club have also won the KNVB Cup thirteen times.
 Feyenoord won three European titles: the 1969–70 European Cup, the 1973–74 UEFA Cup and the 2001–02 UEFA Cup.
 They also won the 1970 Intercontinental Cup.
 The club have never been relegated from the Eredivisie.